 - Meet the enrollment qualifications as described in the Short Term Loan page

 - Loans are typically available via direct deposit within 24 - 72 hours.
-They cannot be used for books, room/board, or tuition.
+They cannot be used to pay back the University.

 - Contact the LoboRESPECT Advocacy Center for questions regarding tuition refunds for medical (family or personal) reasons, a death in the family, or military reasons.

 - All other questions are directed to the Bursar's Office, 505-277-5363.

 - The LoboRESPECT Advocacy Center can notify your professors if your absence is:

 - Longer than 5 days